szelcsanyi/locator/README.md

 Further to this how items in the array our found is by using drivers located in the [source/Driver](source/Driver) folder, currently supported is :

-1. [Simple.php](source/Driver/Simple.php) : Does a simple (case insensitive, whitespace insensitive) comparision.
+1. [Simple.php](source/Driver/Simple.php) : Does a simple (case insensitive, whitespace insensitive) comparison.
-2. [Strict.php](source/Driver/Strict.php) : Does a strict (case, space and type sensitive) comparision.
+2. [Strict.php](source/Driver/Strict.php) : Does a strict (case, space and type sensitive) comparison.
-3. [Domain.php](source/Driver/Domain.php) : Does a strict (case, space and type sensitive) comparision removing any inconsistencies, ie. www.
+3. [Domain.php](source/Driver/Domain.php) : Does a strict (case, space and type sensitive) comparison removing any inconsistencies, ie. www.
-4. [Expression.php](source/Driver/Expression.php) :  Does a regular expression comparision.
+4. [Expression.php](source/Driver/Expression.php) :  Does a regular expression comparison.

 ## Useage